abdullah-sah/pulse/README.md

 ## Features

-- [ ] Fetches AI-prioritised tasks from [Motion](https://www.usemotion.com) and caches them in Supabase
+- [x] Fetches AI-prioritised tasks from [Motion](https://www.usemotion.com) and caches them in Supabase
 - [x] Uses Google's Gemini AI to:
   - Generate concise summaries of emails from Gmail
   - Prioritise tasks based on urgency and deadlines
-  - Summarise meeting transcripts from Google Meet & Zoom
 - [ ] Sends daily task/email summaries to Slack, Telegram, or Discord
 - [ ] Customisable delivery times and priority filtering for daily summaries
 - Built with: